 Case Studies are the core of the SVI model, where the greatest learning happens.

-In the Case Study session, a presenter poses a specific business problem to a panel of “expert” respondents or seasoned socially responsible entrepreneurs.
+In the Case Study session, a presenter poses a specific business/organizational problem to a panel of “expert” respondents and seasoned socially responsible entrepreneurs.
 Panelists and retreat participants alike offer advice based on their experience and expertise.

 Case Study Format